-Not too long ago I did some research into Tennessee and I got myself so pumped to take a trip out there.
-I’m so excited to see the Great Smokey Mountains, hear the music, and experience everything in between!
+Not too long ago I did some research on the state of Tennessee and I got myself so pumped to take a trip out there.
+I’m so excited to hike in the Great Smokey Mountains, photograph the scenery of the Cumberland Plateau, hear the music in Downtown Nashville, and experience everything in between!

 The Volunteer State is prone to disasters, just like everywhere else, but based on what I’ve learned about the state so far, I’m pretty sure the benefits outweigh the troubles.

 What natural disasters does Tennessee have?